mighty-solitaire/mighty-solitaire/README.md

-# Solitaires
+# Mighty Solitaire

-Solitaires is a free browser-based platform for playing classic solitaire games and popular variations such as Spider Solitaire and FreeCell.
+Mighty Solitaire is a free browser-based platform for playing classic solitaire games and popular variations such as Spider Solitaire and FreeCell.

 ## Features
 - Play directly in your browser (no download required)